dhineshx1/MultiLanguage-transulator-for-travellors-using-gemini-api/README.md

-# MULTI-LANGUAGE TRANSLAToR FOR TRAVELLERS
+# MULTI-LANGUAGE TRANSLATOR FOR TRAVELLERS

 Multi-language translator for travellers using the google Gemini API